SSWConsulting/SSW.Rules.Content/rules/do-you-let-your-clients-know-they-are-valued/rule.md

 * Give it to the main contact of the company, as it’s more personal
 * If you don’t know a customer very well, you can give them something more generic like a foodie hamper, a wine or champagne, but try to make it something they can share around the office

-After researching the best option, send a "purchase please" to Adam, with all the relevant information about that client and where you would like to purchase and why.
-Don't forget to get a few quotes where possible and add show the comparative shop names, product, quantity, price, delivery fees, and total price.
-Once approved, you should deliver the gift yourself.
-It helps maintain contact with your clients and once again brings the personal touch.

 <dl class="ssw15-rteElement-ImageArea">   <img src="champagnes.png" alt="champagnes.png" style="margin:5px;width:808px;"></dl>